markcarey/airtist/README.md

 ### Frontend Client App

-The live demo of the front end AIrtist app is located at https://airtist.xyz.
-The app includes javascript code that primarily interfaces with AIrtist server API endpoints.
+The live demo of the front end AxelART app is located at https://axelart.xyz.
+The app includes javascript code that primarily interfaces with AxelART server API endpoints.

 The javascript web3auth SDK is used in the frontend to power all forms of authentication.
 Using web3 auth, the user can choose to login with social apps (ie. Twitter/Facebook), email, or wallet (ie. Metamask/WalletConnect).
 The web3auth SDK interfaces with the nodes in the [Auth Network](https://medium.com/toruslabs/introducing-the-auth-network-b8fab1b5e1f6) to produce an app-specific private key for the user.
-The private key exists only in the browser and it never sent to AIrtist servers nor saved by any third party.
-The web3auth SDK also produced a JWT auth token, that is used by AIrtist as an API key when calling authenticated AIrtist API endpoints (see more below).
+The private key exists only in the browser and it never sent to AxelART servers nor saved by any third party.
+The web3auth SDK also produced a JWT auth token, that is used by AxelART as an API key when calling authenticated AxelART API endpoints (see more below).

-The frontend uses the Firebase Firestore SDK to fetch and render AIrtist data stored in a Firestore data store: data about users, posts, followers, social reactions, etc.
+The frontend uses the Firebase Firestore SDK to fetch and render AxelART data stored in a Firestore data store: data about users, posts, followers, social reactions, etc.

-The HTML and CSS of the AIrtist frontend was built using the Instello Ultimate Photo Sharing HTML Template set, used under license.
+The HTML and CSS of the AxelART frontend was built using the Instello Ultimate Photo Sharing HTML Template set, used under license.

 The frontend is hosted using Firebase Hosting.
 The frontend code can be found in the repo at [server/hosting/](server/hosting/).

 ### Server APIs and Datastore

-AIrtist uses three core services from Google Firebase for server-side functions.
+AxelART uses three core services from Google Firebase for server-side functions.

 - *Firestore*.
 Data about users and posts are store in a noSQL Firestore datastore.
 - *Storage*.
 Once images have been generated via OpenAI SDK, they are stored using Firebase Storage (Google Cloud Storage)
 - *Firebase Functions* There are three types of serverless functions.
-  - The first is an HTTPS function that handles requests to the AIrtist API endpoints, used to access and modify Firestore data and interact with Ethereum smart contracts.
+  - The first is an HTTPS function that handles requests to the AxelART API endpoints, used to access and modify Firestore data and interact with Ethereum smart contracts.
   - Next there are several functions that are triggered by adding or updating data in the Firestore database, which in turn may trigger interactions with the Safe and Gelato SDKs to execute functions onchain.
   - Finally, there are two "cron" functions that run periodically.
 These poll the Gelato Relay API for the status of transactions that have been relayed to Gelato.
 Once Gelato reports that a transaction has been executed, the transaction is fetched using EthersJS and relevant data is extracted from the event logs, such as the `tokenId` of a newly minted NFT, or the `nftContract` address of a newly deployed `AIrtNFT` contract for a PRO user.

 ### Ethereum Smart Contracts

-Three smart contracts were written in Solidity for AIrtist:
+Three smart contracts were written in Solidity for AxelART:

 - `AIrtNFT.sol` - This is an `ERC721` NFT smart contract, leveraging OpenZeppelin contracts.
 A notable inclusion is the support for `ERC2771Context` which enables secure permission-based function calls via Gelato Relay.
 Also added are two minting functions which power minting of new images, collecting and transferring `pAInt` or `WETH` tokens when necessary.
 - `AIrtNFTFactory.sol` - This a factory contract used to deploy minimal [Clones](https://docs.openzeppelin.com/contracts/4.x/api/proxy#Clones) of the `AIrtNFT.sol` contract.
-This contract was used to deployed the main NFT contract that is shared by FREE users, and also used to deploy NFT contracts for each PRO user when they upgrade. *Fun fact:* _Using the minimal clone approach, it actually costs *less gas* to deploy an NFT contract for a PRO user, compared to minting an AIrtist NFT!_.
+This contract was used to deployed the main NFT contract that is shared by FREE users, and also used to deploy NFT contracts for each PRO user when they upgrade. *Fun fact:* _Using the minimal clone approach, it actually costs *less gas* to deploy an NFT contract for a PRO user, compared to minting an AxelART NFT!_.
 - `Streamer.sol` - This contract uses the Superfluid protocol to enable streaming of the `pAInt` utility token, which was also deployed by this contract at deployment time.
 The core function of the streamer contract enables the starting, updating or stopping of a `pAInt` stream to a recipient, while optionally dropping some `pAInt` immediately (not streamed).

 #### Deployed Contracts (Goerli Testnet)